Dorif/fragalyseqt/README.md

 ## What file formats are supported?

-Currently, only *.FSA files are supported.
+Currently, only *.FSA and *.HID files are supported.
 I've tried to add SCF files support, but SCF supports only 4 fluorescence channels and can't store information about size standard used for current assay.
 This renders SCF file format quite obsolete and unusable for modern assays and thus, this program won't support it.